How to Deal with Inflexible People

 4. Influence effectively

 Instead of getting annoyed by others’ inflexibility, learn how to relate to them.
 Once you really understand the other person, you can adapt your approach to what works for them.
-I use and teach NLP and other advanced behavioural change techniques to help professionals to be more effective influencers, and to more easily achieve win-win outcomes.
+We use and teach NLP and other advanced behavioural change techniques to help professionals to be more effective influencers, and to more easily achieve win-win outcomes.
 This includes over 60 individual ways to really understand people at the deepest level.

 5. Address your buttons